Mastering Marketing Approval Management: 5 Best Practices for an Efficient Approval Process

 Download your checklist: 10 Steps to Mastering Marketing Compliance

 Step 2.
-Map approvals to a workflow
+Map approvals to a marketing workflow

 Since different people will often be called into the approval process at different stages, it's important that everyone knows what's going on.